SumoLogic/sumologic-kubernetes-collection/docs/prometheus.md

 # Prometheus

 Prometheus is crucial part of the metrics pipeline.
-It is also complicated and powerful tool.
+It is also a complicated and powerful tool.
+In Kubernetes specifically, it's also often managed by Prometheus Operator and a set of custom resources.
 There are multiple scenarios of having it in the cluster and this document describes how to deal with the different situations.

 __NOTE:__ In this document we assume that `${NAMESPACE}` represents namespace in which the Sumo Logic Kubernetes Collection is going to be installed.